Untold Stories Grant Awards

 Monitoring

 - All projects will be subject to a project visit during session delivery.
 This will replace a written progress update.
-This visit will be carried out by the VCSA Grants Manager who may be accompanied by representatives of Healthy Minds and Mind Bradford District and Craven.

 - All projects will be required to complete a simple written evaluation that finalises all the collected data and information.